gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 ## What is an agile retrospective?

-An agile retrospective is a special meeting format, commonly used in software development, but also suitable for teams outside of software development.
+An agile retrospective is a meeting format, commonly used in software development, but also suitable for teams outside of software development.
 Its main purpose is the continuous improvement ([Kaizen](https://en.wikipedia.org/wiki/Kaizen)) of processes,